CommunityToolkit/WindowsCommunityToolkit/docs/animations/Expressions.md

 Thus, the ExpressionBuilder classes were created to help alleviate these challenges and present an alternative way to create ExpressionAnimations.

 ## Using the ExpressionBuilder classes
-For full documentation on how to use the ExpressionBuilder classes, please refer to the Word document that is included within the project folder.
+For full documentation on how to use the ExpressionBuilder classes, please refer to the [Word document](https://github.com/Microsoft/WindowsUIDevLabs/tree/master/ExpressionBuilder/Docs) from the composition team.

 Before we highlight how to use the classes, let's reiterate the core components that make up an Expression:
 - Parameters: These are key-value pairs that can either be references to a CompositionObject or constant values.
 The values to these keys can be changed later on.